AdoptOpenJDK/openjdk-virtual-images/README.md

 - perform system update and upgrade (sudo apt-get update)
 - download all the necessary packages and modules to be able to house OpenJDK sources
 - download and configure OpenJDK sources
-- build the OpenJDK sources (done as part openjdk-chef-build recipe )
+- build the OpenJDK sources (done as part openjdk-chef-build recipe)
-- download and build JTReg sources
+- download JTReg binaries
+- setting the environment variables
 - optional script to run JTReg tests